Skip to main content

 “And we know that for those loved of God all things work together for good, for those who are called according to His purpose.”

 This statement gives comfort and more—it is a declaration about identity, destiny, and divine intent.
 To be “called according to His purpose” means participating in God’s sovereign, redemptive plan.
-God's plan is being manifested through the church through the "new covenant in his blood" as it was established by the death of Jesus, his blood.
+God's plan is being manifested through the church through the "new covenant in his blood" as it was established by the death of Jesus.
 The calling is not arbitrary or based on human merit, but is rooted in God’s purpose, eternal will and love.

 🔍 The Nature of the Calling